nipy/nipype/doc/users/function_interface.rst

 ======================

 Most Nipype interfaces provide access to external programs, such as FSL binaries or SPM routines.
-However, a special interface availible in the :module:`nipype.interfaces.utility` module, :class:`nipype.interfaces.utility.Function`, allows you to wrap arbitrary Python code in the Interface framework and seamlessly integrate it into your workflows.
+However, a special interface, :class:`nipype.interfaces.utility.Function`, allows you to wrap arbitrary Python code in the Interface framework and seamlessly integrate it into your workflows.